An equivariant index for proper actions III: the invariant and discrete series indices: Preliminaries and results

-We now specialise to the case where $M$ is even-dimensional, and has a $G$-equivariant $\Spinc$-structure.
-The vector bundle $E = \cS$ is taken to be the spinor bundle associated to the $\Spinc$-structure.
+We return to case where $G$ is any Lie group.
+Now suppose that $M$ is even-dimensional, and that it has a $G$-equivariant $\Spinc$-structure.
+The vector bundle $\cS$ is taken to be the spinor bundle associated to the $\Spinc$-structure.
 We denote the determinant line bundle of the $\Spinc$-structure by $L \to M$, and choose a $G$-invariant Hermitian connection $\nabla^L$ on $L$.
-Together with the Levi-Civita connection on $TM$, this induces a connection $\nabla^{\cS}$ on $\cS$ (see e.g.\ Proposition D.11 in \cite{LM}).
+Together with the Levi--Civita connection on $TM$, this induces a connection $\nabla^{\cS}$ on $\cS$ (see e.g.\ Proposition D.11 in \cite{LM}).
 This in turn defines a $\Spinc$-Dirac operator $D$ on $\cS$, by

 Here $c$ denotes the Clifford action by $TM \cong T^*M$ on $\cS$.